new92/AllInOneKit/SECURITY.md

 ## Reporting a Vulnerability

-▶️ Report the vulnerability to an issue and i will fix as soon as possible
+▶️ Report the vulnerability as an issue and i will fix as soon as possible